janikvonrotz/github-favorite-list/README.md

 * [clipboard.js](https://github.com/zenorocha/clipboard.js) - Modern copy to clipboard.
 No Flash.
 Just 2kb.
 * [in-view.js](https://github.com/camwiegert/in-view) - Get notified when a DOM element enters or exits the viewport.
+* [notie](https://github.com/jaredreich/notie) - a clean and simple notification, input, and selection suite for javascript, with no dependencies

 # CoreOS